 21 Jan – March 26

-This is the first monographic exhibition by leading Chinese artist Song Dung in mainland China for eight years, including some of his best known works alongside rarely exhibited pieces.
+This is the first monographic exhibition by leading Chinese artist Song Dong in mainland China for eight years, including some of his best known works alongside rarely exhibited pieces.
 Several works have been specially commissioned for the unique space of the Rockbund Museum.
 The entire building will be transformed to convey Song’s artistic development to date, providing an immersive introduction to his life and works.

 Martin Creed: Say Cheese!